Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Event Generation and Analysis Methodology

-We have chosen five randomly selected events for the mixed-event pairing and hence the pairs contain no physical correlations whatsoever.
-To obtain the anisotropy in azimuthal direction, our analysis focuses mainly on the shape of the 1D correlation function $\Delta\phi$, given as;
+We have chosen five randomly selected events in the same centrality class for the mixed-event pairing and hence the pairs contain no physical correlations whatsoever.
+To obtain the anisotropy in the azimuthal direction, our analysis focuses mainly on the shape of the 1D correlation function $\Delta\phi$, given as~\cite{ATLAS:2012at,Aad:2015lwa};

-Here, the normalization constant $A$ ensures that the number of pairs to be the same between the signal ($S$) and background ($B$) events for a given $\Delta\eta$ interval.
+Here, the normalization constant $A$ ensures that the number of pairs is the same between the signal ($S$) and background ($B$) events for a given $\Delta\eta$ interval.
 The $\Delta\eta$ interval is chosen carefully by excluding the jet peak region observed in the $C(\Delta\eta ,\Delta\phi)$ distribution.
 For our case, the interval is taken to be $2.0< |\Delta\eta| < 4.8$.
 By choosing particle pairs with a proper pseudorapidity cut, the two-particle correlation method removes the residual non-flow effects in the estimation of elliptic flow.
-Non-flow azimuthal correlations usually arise from jets and short range resonance decays, which are not associated with the symmetry planes at the early stage of the collisions.
-Although the non-flow effects are very small in heavy-ion collisions at very high energies, but our study based on event shape dependence being sensitive to jets may get affected by these effects and hence we proceed with this method.
+Non-flow azimuthal correlations usually arise from jets and short range resonance decays, which are not associated with the anisotropies in the initial-state collision geometry.
+Although the non-flow effects for elliptic flow estimation are very small in heavy-ion collisions at very high energies, our study based on event shape dependence being sensitive to jets may get affected by these effects and hence we proceed with this method.
 To ensure the consistency of the method, one can have a look at Fig. 3 of Ref.~\cite{Mallick:2021rsd}, where the comparison of calculated $v_{2,2}$ between PYTHIA8 (Angantyr)~\cite{Bierlich:2018xfw} and AMPT model is shown.
-It is shown that the method removes residual non-flow contributions without affecting the event shape studies based on transverse spherocity.
-Now, the pair distribution ($N_{\rm pairs}$) can be expanded in $\Delta\phi$ into a Fourier series:
+It is shown that the method removes significant residual non-flow contributions without affecting the event shape studies based on transverse spherocity.
+In the current study, the non-flow effects and autocorrelation bias are expected to be small but they are still non-zero.
+Thus, the quantitative interpretation of the results shown in this paper should be taken with caution.
+A detailed study on the complete removal of non-flow effects and autocorrelation bias is outside the scope of this manuscript.